Robin-Hedwig/CX-Studio-Exercise/README.md

 # CX-Studio-Exercise
 CX Studio technical exercise

+# Project: Applicant Tracking System

 # Progress and Challenges

 1)As the first step of learning, I practiced creating a sample CDK project as given in the CDK workshop.
-I learned to create L1, L2, and L3 constructs and lambda functions using the CDK project.
 (25/08/2023)

 2)Worked on the idea and designed an overview of the system design of the application that I am going to develop using CDK.
 (26/08/2023)